-North American material handling professionals like you and I have pretty much always accepted that welded pallet rack uprights are superior to bolted while our European colleagues have been building their frames with nuts and bolts for decades.
+North American material handling professionals have pretty much always accepted that welded pallet rack uprights are superior to bolted while our colleagues in the rest of the world have been building their frames with nuts and bolts for decades.
 Which is best?
 Let’s find out.

 Bolted structures are everywhere in both our personal and professional lives.
-From the buildings we live or work in to the bridges we drive over and the mezzanines and cantilever systems we install.
+From the buildings we live or work in to the bridges we drive over and the mezzanines and cantilever systems we install in our warehouses.
 So why are welded frames preferred?

 One of the big reasons is that almost every rack manufacturer in the U.S. produces only welded rack, so it’s easier to get than bolted and the manufacturers have a vested interest in maintaining the status quo.

 With that said, bolted uprights do have several advantages over welded:

 - Less Expensive: While the manufacture of the major components is pretty much the same between welded and bolted uprights, welding adds more labor and thus more cost.

 - Easier to Repair: With bolted frames, you can replace just the damaged column or strut but welded frames require custom repairs or replacement.
 Additionally, a bolted connection is easy to see, test and replace where a weld covered by paint may or may not be structurally sound after an impact to the upright.

 - Cheaper to Ship: Welded frames take up as much room as needed on the truck while bolted can be shipped knocked-down and assembled at the destination.
 This can make the difference between one truck or two (or more).

 - More Flexible: If you need a custom height, welded rack can be cut down, but involves cutting out a horizontal and possibly a diagonal brace, cutting down the columns and then re-welding the bracing.
 There are also limitations on what’s possible.
 Customizing bolted uprights involves cutting down the columns and adjusting the bracing as the frame is assembled, which is a lot easier and as a result, cheaper too.